Aray309/next-js-fullstack/README.md

-# next-js-fullstack
+# Next-js-fullstack App

 We are creating fullstack application using
-1. Next JS
+1. Next JS and typscript
-2. MongoDB
+2. MongoDB as database
+3. Mongoose for ORM-Object relational mapper
-3. ZOD for validation
+4. ZOD for validation
-4. Auth Js for authentication
+5. Auth Js for authentication
+6. Tailwind and Semantic ui